meetagee/Nadeshiko/README.md

     - quoteNgoc: Chooses a random quote that Ngoc once said
     - random:    Chooses a random number between 1 and the input number
 5. Steam:
-    - stat:      Displays Steam account's summary of a specific person from his ID
+    - stat:      Displays Steam account's summary of a specific person from their ID
 6. Wolfram:
     - graph:     Graphs a function
     - wolf:      Wolfram Alpha solver